-Law 4001/2001 inserted a new provision (art.
-12A) in L. 2289/1995 concerning the prospection, exploration, and exploitation of hydrocarbons in compliance with the guidelines of the EU in response to the explosion of the drilling rig in the oil extraction area in the Gulf of Mexico.
+Law 4001/2011 inserted the article art.
+12A in L. 2289/1995 pursuant to which the prospection, exploration, and exploitation of hydrocarbons must be conducted in compliance with the guidelines of the EU which were issued in response to the explosion of the drilling rig in the oil extraction area in the Gulf of Mexico.
 This provision introduces a strict environmental, health and safety policy for the upstream market operations in Greece.
-In this context, the license holders or concessionaires must conduct the hydrocarbon activities in a proper and safe manner in compliance with the best international practices, Regulations and any relevant legislation which regulates workers' safety and hygiene and environmental protection.
-Indicatively, the concessionaires must ensure that (a) the materials, machinery, equipment, installations that they are using are compliant with the generally accepted standards in the petroleum industry and are properly constructed and operating, (b) use in as sustainable manner the natural resources of the area included in the license granted, (c) comply with the applicable waste and waste water legislation, prevent damages to productive formations and hydrocarbon layers adjacent to productive formations etc. In case of incompliance with the environmental, health and safety policies, the concessionaires must take all corrective measures within a deadline determined by HEREMA.
+In this context, the concessionaires must conduct the hydrocarbon activities in a proper and safe manner in compliance with the best international practices, regulations and any relevant legislation which regulates workers' safety and hygiene and environmental protection.
+Indicatively, the concessionaires must ensure that (a) the materials, machinery, equipment, installations that they are using are compliant with the generally accepted standards in the petroleum industry and are properly constructed and operating, (b) they use in a sustainable manner the natural resources of the area included in the license granted, (c) they comply with the applicable waste and waste water legislation, they prevent damages to productive formations and hydrocarbon layers adjacent to productive formations etc. In case of incompliance with the environmental, health and safety policies, the concessionaires must take all corrective measures within a deadline determined by HEREMA.